 David Mills made this Official Information request to Wellington Regional Council

 This request has an unknown status.
-We're waiting for David Mills to read a recent response and update the status.
+We're waiting for David Mills to read recent responses and update the status.

 From: David Mills